SKELETON COAST

 Since 1978 readers have been asking for copies

-of the book which has been out of print.
+of the book which had been out of print.

 Send email for information